mvandewouw/blog_tf1/yubikey.md

 sudo apt install yubikey-manager-qt
 ```

-With Yubikey manager you can configure different
+With the Yubikey manager you can configure different features of your device.
+For example: i switch off the OTP token here, so it doesnt spew an OTP every time i accidentaly touch the yubikey.

 ## Setup PGP keys